Adam Eaton (outfielder): Los Angeles Angels

+Coaching Career

+Los Angeles Angels

+On November 11, 2025, the Angels hired Eaton as their first base coach.

 Personal life

 Adam has been confused with former Major League Baseball (MLB) pitcher Adam Eaton.
 In one instance, he received six licensing checks from MLB worth $20,000 each, and has received fan mail meant for the other MLB veteran.
 Eaton is married to former Miami RedHawks softball player Katie Osburn Eaton.
 They have two sons, and reside in Brighton, Michigan during the offseason.